imodeljs/imodel-query-agent/README.md

 1. (Optional) Create a sample project using the procedure at [Developer Registration](https://imodeljs.github.io/iModelJs-docs-output/getting-started/registration-dashboard/?tab=1).
 This step is not needed if you already have a project to test with.

 1. (Required) Register your application at [Developer Registration](https://imodeljs.github.io/iModelJs-docs-output/getting-started/registration-dashboard/?tab=0).
+Select "Agent" from the app type dropdown.
 For more information, see the section on [authorization](https://imodeljs.github.io/iModelJs-docs-output/learning/common/accesstoken/).

 1. (Required) Add your agent's identity email as a project participant on your project.
-Edit your [sample project](https://imodeljs.github.io/iModelJs-docs-output/getting-started/registration-dashboard/?tab=1) and add the client_id@apps.imsoidc.bentley.com as a project particpant.
+Edit your [sample project](https://imodeljs.github.io/iModelJs-docs-output/getting-started/registration-dashboard/?tab=1) and add {client_id}@apps.imsoidc.bentley.com as a project particpant.
+If adding the user does not work at first, please wait a few minutes.
+The identity user is being created in the background, this can take up to ten minutes.

 1. Edit [src/QueryAgentConfig.ts](./src/QueryAgentConfig.ts) to set the values you obtained from registration.